Freshwater-class ferry: Collaroy

 MV Collaroy is the final Freshwater-class ferry to enter service.
 It is named after Collaroy Beach on Sydney's Northern Beaches.

 Collaroy differs from her classmates in being equipped with underwater stabilisers, enhanced radar for use on ocean cruises, a reversed funnel, a "Becker" style rudder, different wheelhouse windows, and thicker hull plating, which altogether makes her the heaviest of the Freshwater-class ferries.
 The control systems were upgraded to match that being fitted during overhauls of the other Freshwater class.
 Collaroy was also fitted with outdoor seating areas at each end of the upper deck, which at the time was unique to her.
 After this outdoor seating proved popular with passengers, it was installed in the other three Freshwaters in the early 2000s.

 When Sydney hosted the 2000 Summer Olympics, Collaroy was the vessel used to carry the Olympic Flame across Sydney Harbour.
 In February 2001, Collaroy ran aground on Manly Point, putting the ferry out of service for several months and costing $2 million to repair.
 Collaroy was originally meant to be retained along with Freshwater, operating on weekends and public holidays; however on 13 June 2022 it was announced that Collaroy would be retired and replaced with the previously retired Queenscliff after the latter had undergone a refit.
 It was announced that Collaroy might not return to service with her sisters, due to difficulty obtaining parts for her.
 She was retired on 27 September 2023, with her future uncertain.
 The vessel's future remained unknown until late 2024, when Haylen announced that Collaroy would not return to service and that the government would soon be inviting suggestions for future use of the vessel.
+In January 2026 it was announced that Collaroy would be scrapped due to "insufficient viable interest" in repurposing it.